shipwright-io/community/ships/0038-release-branching-backports.md

 have a standing "add to project" workflow that adds all new issues and pull requests to the main "Shipwright Overview" GitHub project.
 [1]

-We can craete a reusable "release branching" workflow [2] as follows:
+We can create a reusable "release branching" workflow [2] as follows:

 - Use `workflow_call` as the trigger, to be run on the main branch.
 [2]
 - Receive a semantic version as input, to then create the release branch name.